conterra/mapapps-printing-enhanced/src/main/js/bundles/dn_printingenhanced/README.md

 More information about customizing a widget can be found here: https://docs.conterra.de/en/mapapps/latest/apps/configuring-apps/layout.html#customize-widgets

-> ⚠️ **Note:**
+⚠️ Warnings ⚠️
-Due to changes in the API currently the formats and layouts have to be definied differtnly than before.
+Due to changes in the API currently the formats and layouts have to be defined differently than before.
+Furthermore only english print services are supported.
 This change is expected to be reverted with a future API update.
 To filter your formats and layouts please use their entire ids as follows:

 ```json